rahulhegde126/Design-and-Verification-SIB-and-LSIB-in-IJTAG-framework/README.md

 Design and verification of **Segment Insertion Bit (SIB)** and **Locked Segment Insertion Bit (LSIB)** in the IJTAG framework, implemented in Verilog HDL.

-> PES University · Electronics & Communication Engineering
+> Rahul Hegde    PES University · Electronics & Communication Engineering

 ---